 The most common cause of cartilage meniscus injury is twisting the knee with the foot planted to the ground either with or without contact from another player.
 A cartilage injury often occurs in conjunction with injury to other structures in the knee such as an anterior cruciate ligament injury or a medial collateral ligament sprain.
 They can also come on gradually over time through degeneration, especially in the older patient.

 Each knee joint has two crescent-shaped cartilage menisci.
 These lie on the inside and outside of the upper surface of the tibia or shin bone and act as shock absorbers for the knee.
 Twisting and compression of the cartilage can cause it to tear.
 There are different ways in which the cartilage can tear including longitudinal, bucket handle tears, radial tear and degenerative.

-Once a cartilage meniscus injury has been diagnosed then the decision to treat it conservatively, meaning without surgery or whether to operate is made.
+Then the decision to treat it conservatively, meaning without surgery or whether to operate is made.
 The decision of whether to operate will depend on a number of factors.
 A minor tear or small degenerative condition with no restriction of motion or locking will be treated conservatively or without surgery.
 More severe injuries may require surgical treatment.

 Orthopaedic Surgeon Mr Richard Villar (play video) explains meniscus tear surgery, surgical techniques and recovery times.